alex-beckett/Hackmd-notes/A data availability and retrievability FAQ for Eric Wall.md

 The other assumption that is made by light nodes is that they are connected to at least one honest full node.
 This ensures that they can receive fraud proofs for incorrectly erasure coded blocks.
 If a light node is not connected to an honest full node, such as during an eclipse attack, it can’t verify that the block is improperly constructed.

 ## Does the probability of losing some historical data increase as a blockchain’s history grows?
 Yes.
-Even if some history is lost it does not impact the overall security and function of the blockchain.
+Even if some history is unable to be retrieved it does not impact the overall security and function of the blockchain.
 Validators can continue voting and producing new blocks.
 In PoS, new full nodes can bootstrap needing only the historical data up to the weak subjectivity checkpoint.
 Any party that requires historical data for certain functions, such as applications or rollups, should store their own data if they require stronger retrievability guarantees.

 ## If a blockchain wanted to provide stronger assurances of retrievability, what could it do?
 A couple things:
 - Rewarding nodes based on the amount of data they store and requests for data they serve (this is the case with some data storage blockchains).
 - Stick data onto a data storage blockchain that does the above.

+___

+### If you want to dive further into the topic of what happens if data is removed from the history (history expiry) check out [this AMA with Vitalik]("https://www.reddit.com/r/ethereum/comments/qzvsfq/impromptu_technical_ama_on_history_expiry/")